FC Mertskhali Ozurgeti

-FC Mertskhali (საფეხბურთო კლუბი მერცხალი ოზურგეთი; English: Swallows) is a Georgian association football club from Ozurgeti, currently playing in Regionuli Liga, the fifth tier of the national league system.
+FC Mertskhali (საფეხბურთო კლუბი მერცხალი ოზურგეთი; English: Swallows) is a professional football club based in Ozurgeti, Guria, Georgia.
+The team competes in Liga 4, the fourth tier of Georgian football.

-The club has spent four seasons in Umaglesi Liga, the top Georgian division.
+Mertskhali have spent four seasons in Umaglesi Liga, the top Georgian division.

 History

 Early period

 Founded in 1936, the team finished 2nd in Division 2 in 1938 and advanced to the main league of the Soviet Georgian championship.

-In 1958 they claimed their first bronze medals.
+In 1958, they claimed their first bronze medals.
 In the next two years Mertskhali twice clinched the Republican Cup.
 Also, in 1964 and 1966 the club again came the third, and in 1967 became a winner of the league, which paved the way for their participation in the Soviet championship.

-Mertskhali played there for seven seasons in a row and later, in 1980s, spent five more years in the third tier of the Soviet league system.
+Mertskhali played there for seven consecutive seasons and later, in the 1980s, spent five more years in the third tier of the Soviet league system.
 Twice they came close to the promotion to the First League, including through a promotion play-off spot secured in 1985.

 The period between 1982 and 1987, when the team under long-time manager Bakhva Giorgadze secured five medals, is considered most remarkable in the club's history.

 Since 1990

 After Georgia restored its independence, the club played in Umaglesi Liga during the first three seasons after 1990 and also in 2003–04.
-Between 2007 and 2009 Mertskhali participated in the third tier, followed by nine successive seasons in Erovnuli Liga 2.
-Among them most noteworthy was the 2011/12 season when they finished 2nd and booked a place in promotion play-offs.
+Between 2007 and 2009 Mertskhali participated in the third tier, followed by nine successive seasons in Pirveli Liga.
+Most noteworthy among them was the 2011–12 season when they finished 2nd and booked a place in promotion play-offs.

-For the next three years the club was mainly in mid-table, although dismal performance in the 2015/16 season resulted in relegation to Meore Liga.
+For the next three years the club was mainly in mid-table, although dismal performance in the 2015–16 season resulted in relegation to Meore Liga.
 Prior to the new season drastic changes were made, including appointment of well-known coach Khariton Chkhatarashvili as a manager.
 He guided the team to the second place, but according to regulations introduced for this transitional season, only group winners could stay up.
 For this reason Mertskhali dropped down further to the fourth division, thus suffering two consecutive relegations within two years.
 It worsened the financial situation as well.
 The club was proposed for sale in early 2019, although unsuccessfully.

-Since 2017 Mertskhali have been a member of Regionuli Liga Group West.
+Mertskhali's tenure in the regional league lasted seven years before the club won 21 out of 24 matches, finished their league campaign on top of the table and advanced to Liga 4.